I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiadevd/ns-wiadevd-tagdevicedialogdata2.md

 Specifies the handle to the parent window of the dialog.

+`bstrFolderName`

+A string of type <b>BSTR</b> that contains the name of the destination folder to which the files obtained from WIA items are transferred.

+`bstrFilename`

+A string of type <b>BSTR</b> that contains the file name template to be used for files transferred from WIA items to the destination folder designated by <b>bstrFolderName</b>.
+An arbitrary number of unique file names can be created by appending additional characters to the file name template.
+For more information about file name templates, see <a href="http://go.microsoft.com/fwlink/p/?linkid=121995">PathMakeUniqueName Function</a> and <a href="http://go.microsoft.com/fwlink/p/?linkid=121996">PathYetAnotherMakeUniqueName Function</a>.

 `lNumFiles`

 The number of strings written to the <i>pbstrFilePaths</i> array.